History of aviation: Age of steam

-Learning to glide; Otto Lilienthal and the first human flights
+Manned gliders and Otto Lilienthal

 Around the last decade of the 19th century, a number of key figures were refining and defining the modern aeroplane.
 Lacking a suitable engine, aircraft work focused on stability and control in gliding flight.
 In 1879, Biot constructed a bird-like glider with the help of Massia and flew in it briefly.
 It is preserved in the Musee de l'Air, France, and is claimed to be the earliest man-carrying flying machine still in existence.

 The Englishman Horatio Phillips made key contributions to aerodynamics.
 He conducted extensive wind tunnel research on aerofoil sections, proving the principles of aerodynamic lift foreseen by Cayley and Wenham.
 His findings underpin all modern aerofoil design.
 Between 1883 and 1886, the American John Joseph Montgomery developed a series of three manned gliders, before conducting his own independent investigations into aerodynamics and circulation of lift.

 Otto Lilienthal became known as the "Glider King" or "Flying Man" of Germany.
 He duplicated Wenham's work and greatly expanded on it in 1884, publishing his research in 1889 as Birdflight as the Basis of Aviation (Der Vogelflug als Grundlage der Fliegekunst), which is seen as one of the most important works in aviation history.
-He also produced a series of hang gliders, including bat-wing, monoplane and biplane forms, such as the Derwitzer Glider and Normal soaring apparatus, which is considered to be the first air plane in series production, making the Maschinenfabrik Otto Lilienthal the first air plane production company in the world.
+He also produced a series of hang gliders, including bat-wing, monoplane, and biplane forms, such as the Derwitzer Glider and Normal soaring apparatus, which is considered to be the first airplane in series production, making the "Maschinenfabrik Otto Lilienthal" the first airplane production company in the world.